ongr-archive/OXIDConnectorBundle/Resources/docs/index.rst

             resource: "%kernel.root_dir%/config/routing_en.yml"
 ..

-Also new environments routing should be prefixed with "/en".
+Also new environments' routing should be prefixed with "/en".
 Example:

 .. code-block:: yaml